innoq/QMQP-Java/README.md

 -------------

-The main entry point to the library is the `QMQPClient` class in the 'com.innoq.qmqp.client' package along with the classes inside the `com.innoq.qmqp.protocol` package.
+The main entry point to the library is the `QMQPClient` class in the `com.innoq.qmqp.client` package along with the classes inside the `com.innoq.qmqp.protocol` package.
 Any other class is only public as an implementation detail.

-A message to be queued consists of the message itself as `byte`s - this is the raw message and must be understood by the mail server you want to queue the message to - the sender's address and a list of recipients addresses.
+A message to be queued consists of the message itself as `byte`s - this is the raw message and must be understood by the mail server you want to queue the message to - the sender's address and a list of recipient addresses.
 At least one recipient is required.
 Any address must only consist of ASCII characters, the library does enforce this but doesn't validate the address' syntax.

-In order to queue a message to a mail server you create an instance of the `QMQPClient` class specifiying the hostname and port of the server to queue to.
+In order to queue a message to a mail server you create an instance of the `QMQPClient` class optionally specifiying the hostname and port of the server to queue to.
+It defaults to "localhost" and port 628 respectively.

 `QMQPClient`'s `send` method will create a new socket connection to the server for each call, send the request, parse the reponse and